mplawley/quick-snap/README.md

 - Left Shit + S to save your target shots!

 ###Play mode
+- Be sure to turn off edit mode in order to play as a player.
 - Mouse to look
 - WASD to walk around.
 - Hold left-shift to run.